AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Robustness/req.rst

-Statement Coverage assessment remains well defined in the presence of code constructs that could fool simple minded analysis engines.
+Statement Coverage assessment is correct in the presence of code constructs that require sophisticated analysis by the coverage tool.

 Testing Strategy